DFE-Digital/architecture/capability/architecture-capability-framework.md

   * SEO Solution / Technical Architect = [Technical Architect](https://www.gov.uk/government/publications/technical-architect-skills-they-need/technical-architect-skills-they-need)
   * HEO Associate Architect = [Associate Architect](https://www.gov.uk/government/publications/associate-technical-architect-skills-they-need/associate-technical-architect-skills-they-need)

-We use the skills, levels and mastery from the Technical Architect roles and adapt them for our roles.
+We use the skills, levels and mastery from these Technical Architect roles and adapt them for our roles in DfE.

 ### Enterprise Architects